Ar1f007/service-sync/README.md

 #### Workflow:
 1. Customer tries to book occupied slot
+2. System shows waitlist enrollment option
-2. System adds them to waitlist with timestamp
+3. Customer joins waitlist with timestamp and position
-3. When original booking is cancelled:
+4. When original booking is cancelled:
    - System finds next person in queue (FIFO)
-   - Sends notification with time limit (e.g., 15 minutes)
+   - Sends notification with time limit (15 minutes)
    - If confirmed, converts to booking
    - If not confirmed, moves to next person in queue